From wood blocks to ‘poop buckets,’ how Burning Man organizers told festivalgoers to prepare for heavy rain - KTVZ

 “You get a lot of people that are just coming to party and they just think it’s like a big festival,” she said.

-Still, Burning Man veterans are supportive of these newcomers, according to Gollub.
+Still, Burning Man veterans are supportive of these newcomers, according to Gallub.
 “When people do need help, people are here with open arms trying to help each other,” she said.

 Omar Sedky, another of this year’s attendees, likewise said more-prepared participants helped compensate for those in need.

-Note: Correction: An earlier version of this story misspelled Nicole Gallub’s last name.